Treatment of cannabis use disorder

 Cannabis use disorder develops in approximately 10 percent of regular cannabis users and may be associated with cognitive impairment, poor school or work performance, and psychiatric comorbidity such as mood disorders and psychosis.

 The treatment of cannabis use disorder is reviewed here.
 Clinical manifestations, course, assessment, and diagnosis of cannabis use disorder in adults are reviewed separately.
 The epidemiology and health consequences of cannabis use and cannabis use disorder are also reviewed separately.
 The pathogenesis and pharmacology of cannabis use disorder in adults are also reviewed separately.
-Acute intoxication, from cannabis and synthetic cannabinoids, and cannabis withdrawal are also reviewed separately.
 (See "Cannabis use and disorder: Clinical manifestations, course, assessment, and diagnosis" and "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Cannabis use and disorder: Pathogenesis and pharmacology" and "Cannabis (marijuana): Acute intoxication" and "Synthetic cannabinoids: Acute intoxication".)

 APPROACH TO TREATMENT